 Samaritan House was designed and has been operated with the mindset that if we can provide this population with a proper place to recuperate, then there would be a less chance that they would get worse and costing the county taxpayers millions of dollars each year.

 Since opening its doors, Samaritan House has saved the taxpayers in the hundreds of millions of dollars.

 While at Samaritan House, each guest is able to recuperate, but we also provide several resources to them in order for them to receive an income through SSI, Disability, Food Stamps, etc. as well as housing resources.
 We provide them transportation to and from all doctors’ appointments and prescription pick-up.
 We are staffed 24 hours a day, 7 days a week.

 In late 2015 Samaritan House started working closely with Levine Cancer Institute and their patients.
 While these patients are undergoing treatments (some that can last as long 19 weeks) Samaritan House provides them with a safe, clean place to recuperate without worry of being on the streets or in local shelters.
 This partnership has grown since then and continues to be a success for everyone involved.

-Our program includes 3 meals a day; each room has 3 single beds and a private full bathroom.
+Our program includes three meals a day; each room has three single beds and a private full bathroom.
 Guests have access to free local / long distance phone service, internet access and laundry services.
 We have two television rooms to enjoy movies and shows, a library of books as well as DVD’s and a large backyard area for walking around.
 We also have a list of churches and volunteer groups that come in on a weekly basis to provide meals and fellowship with our guests.
 Thanks to our many donors and church groups that help support Samaritan House, we can also provide toiletries (soap, shampoo, deodorant, toothbrush/toothpaste, etc) as well as clothing to make sure that each guest is taken care of.